Line Coding Techniques

 Polar NRZ-I is known as a differential code because it makes use of transitions rather than levels to signify logic values.
 This makes it less error prone in noisy environments, and eliminates the need for the receiver to determine polarity.
 A variant of polar NRZ-I is used to transfer data over a USB interface.
 In this variant, it is the transmission of a binary zero (as opposed to a binary one) that will trigger a transition.

 USB uses bit-stuffing to force a transition whenever a long sequence of ones occurs.
 It does this by inserting a zero into the data stream after every sequence of six consecutive ones in order to trigger a transition.
 The stuffed bit is discarded by the receiver when it decodes the incoming signal.
 If the receiver detects that no transition has occurred after six consecutive ones have been received, it assumes that an error in transmission has occurred and discards the received data.

 Polar RZ is the return-to-zero form of polar line coding.
 Some of the problems relating to polar NRZ line coding schemes are mitigated here through the use of three signalling levels.
-It is still the case that (typically) logic low is represented by a positive voltage and logic high is represented by a positive voltage, but in both cases the signal level returns to zero half way through the bit time and stays there until the next bit is transmitted (note that, somewhat confusingly, some sources refer to this line coding scheme as bipolar RZ, or BPRZ).
+It is still the case that (typically) logic low is represented by a negative voltage and logic high is represented by a positive voltage, but in both cases the signal level returns to zero half way through the bit time and stays there until the next bit is transmitted (note that, somewhat confusingly, some sources refer to this line coding scheme as bipolar RZ, or BPRZ).